From Supernatural Stories 21 - 1959

 “There’s another thing,” murmured her husband thoughtfully.
 “The old saints and mystics used to fast in order to quicken their spiritual perception — it might be something on those lines.”

 “Of course it might,” agreed La Noire.
 “Some of the Monastic Orders took vows of silence.
 There must have been some sort of purpose in those vows.
-Something more than self discipline.”
+Something more than self discipline.”“All this is making my head spin,” confessed Val.
+“I think we’d better drive round to the hotel and check in.”

 He started the car and headed round towards “The Green Lizard,” a quaint old hostelry that dated back to the middle ages.